bbrzycki/setigen/docs/source/voltages.rst

                                level=0.002,
                                phase=0)

-Here, `f_start` is the starting frequency, `drift_rate` is the change in frequency per time in Hz/s, `level` is the amplitude of the cosine signal, and `phase` is the phase offset in radians.
+Here, :code:`f_start` is the starting frequency, :code:`drift_rate` is the change in frequency per time in Hz/s, :code:`level` is the amplitude of the cosine signal, and :code:`phase` is the phase offset in radians.

 Custom signal sources
 ^^^^^^^^^^^^^^^^^^^^^